Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • morning discharge, which has an unpleasant odor and consists of mucus and pus, the color is blue-green;

-• in the case of men, the sponges of the external opening of the urethra may stick together, redness appears on them;
+• in the case of men, the sponges of the external opening of the urethra may stick together and redness may appear on them;

-• women have no discharge, there is discomfort when urinating.
+• In women there is no discharge, there is discomfort when urinating.

-Most often, with infectious urethritis, antibiotic therapy is performed.
-First of all, it is determined how sensitive the pathogen is to different types of antibiotics.
-Then the required dosage and duration of administration is prescribed.
-The duration of the course ranges from several days to several weeks.
-The patient should drink a lot, exclude fried foods, foods with salt and spices from the diet.
+Most often, infectious urethritis is treated with antibacterial therapy.
+First of all, it is determined how sensitive the pathogen is to different types antibiotic.
+Then he is appointed required dosage and duration of admission.
+The course duration ranges from several days to several weeks.
+The patient should drink in significant quantities, exclude fried foods, foods with salt and spices from the diet.

-As a topical treatment, medications are injected into the urethra.
-If the case is without complications, he is treated at home, but if severe purulent complications have developed, hospitalization will be required.
+As local treatment drugs are injected into the urethra.
+If the case is without complications, it is treated at home, but if severe purulent complications develop, hospitalization will be required.

-When certain microorganisms enter the urethra, development occurs bacterial nonspecific urethritis...
-Most often it is caused by Escherichia coli, staphylococci, streptococci, enterococci.
-They can often live on the mucous membrane of the urinary tract, but this does not always lead to the development of the disease.
+When certain microorganisms enter the urethra, development occurs bacterial nonspecific urethritis.
+Most often it is caused by Escherichia coli, staphylococci, streptococci, and enterococci.
+They can often live on the lining of the urinary tract, but this will not always cause disease to develop.

 There are a number of factors predisposing to the disease, which are presented: